ARDG-NRAO/libra-containers/README.md

 singularity shell --writable --fakeroot my_container_folder.
 ```

 The `--fakeroot` is only needed if you want to add addtional packages you might need (such as an editor of choice).
-This will alter you prompt and should look like
+This will alter your prompt and should look like
 ```
 Singularity>
 ```

-Within this shell you should be able to launch the `tRoadRunner` application with the command, however to bind the system nvidia runtime libraries you need to start a singularity shell as follows
+Within this shell you should be able to launch the `roadrunner` application with the command, however to bind the system nvidia runtime libraries you need to start a singularity shell as follows
 ```
-singularity shell --nv my_container_folder Singularity> /casa_builds/roadrunner/build/casacpp/synthesis/tRoadRunner
+singularity shell --nv my_container_folder Singularity> /libra/apps/src/roadrunner
 ```
-This should result in a commandline interface to the `tRoadRunner` application.
+This should result in a commandline interface to the `roadrunner` application.
 By default the path from which you launched the container would be bound inside the container.
 If you want to bind additional paths to run code you can do it as follows
 ```
 singularity shell --nv my_container_folder --bind host_path:continer_path
 ```